alskgj/DownloadStuffWithPython/README.md

 Then run the webserver script, it exposes a rest api simulating a real server.
 To test if you launched the server correctly you can visit the docs at http://127.0.0.1:8000/docs.

-## Examples
+## Example scripts

-There are currently 3 examples
+There are currently 4 example scripts
 ```properties
 simple.py:    Fetch urls one after another
 threaded.py   Fetch urls using Threads